← Back to Blog

 A word from Peter: "When HNWIs are transferring funds for a London property, the biggest risk isn't the exchange rate, it's timing.
 Property transactions move fast.
 If your AIT application is delayed because of incorrect Source of Funds documentation, you risk losing the property or facing penalty clauses.
 At WBForex, we manage this clearance process upfront so your capital is ready when contracts are exchanged."

-Structuring the Transfer for High-Value Property
+Structuring the transfer for high-value property

-For high-value London property acquisitions:
+For high-value London property acquisitions, the sequence that works:

 • Engage a forex specialist months before contracts are exchanged